MainulDip/AssemblyStudy/Background.md

 ### Terms:
 * OPCODE : Operation Code is used to tell processor do something keeping the program counter, load next instruction (opcode and previously calculated data) and repeat until finished.

 * Binary Prefix
  - ADD, SUB, MUL, MOVE

 * Truth Tables: All combinations of possible input to all combination of possible output

+* BUS: Binary Unit System, is a communication system that transfers data between components inside a computer or between computers

 ### Binary Conversion:
 * Each bit is 2^n (2 to the power n) starting from n = 0.
 So the lowest value in 8bit (1byte) binary is 2^0 = 1 and highest value is 2^7 = 128 .
 So the maximum total unsigned (positive number) value could be represented by an 8 bit number is 128 + 64 + 32 + 16 + 8 + 4 + 2 + 1 = 255.